 Top Ergonomic Monitor Arm Reviews

-The Tempo Light and Heavy Duty Tempo Monitor Arms are high-quality products that provide ample ergonomic adjustability for the vast majority of users—and they fit right in with iMovR’s trend towards “easy set-up, exceptional quality.”
-While tall users might be better served by a taller-pole arm, the Tempo is an easy decision for everyone else.
+The Tempo Light Monitor Arm is a high-quality product that provides ample ergonomic adjustability for the vast majority of users—and it fits right in with iMovR’s trend towards “easy set-up, exceptional quality.”
+While tall users might be better served by a taller-pole arm, the Tempo Light is an easy decision for everyone else.
 For the innovation, ease of use and reliability offered, the Tempo is one of the best values to be found in the crowded field of ergonomic monitor arms.

 It can be quite challenging for standing desk users to mount two monitors at an ergonomically appropriate height, but iMovR’s Tempo dual LCD monitor arm makes it easy.
 Its considerable range of ergonomic adjustments allows for a ton of different configurations (though the most common by far is side-by-side), and its internal gas-lift counterbalance mechanism allows for smooth, yet precise, adjustment.
 Arriving pre-assembled, installation is a breeze.
 The 15 year warranty is exceptional.